Codecademy/docs/content/java/concepts/strings/terms/getChars.md

 ---
 Title: '.getChars()'
-Description: ' A java strings method that copies characters from the given string into the destination character array.'
+Description: ' Copies characters from the given string into the destination character array.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'